 - The next day, strain the mixture through a sieve/ cheese cloth.
 Keep the oil, and discard the herbs etc.

 - Use this oil on your skin, in your soaps or during bath time as you would use essential oils.
-Store in glass bottles away from direct sunlight for up to a year.
+Store in glass bottles away from direct sunlight for up to 6 months.

 Method 2: With Time